Roke

 Roke is a hamlet in South Oxfordshire, about 3 mi north of Wallingford.
 It has a sixteenth-century public house, the Home Sweet Home.
 It is now included in the neighbouring civil parish of Berrick Salome.

 Culture

 Roke hosts the annual Rokefest Beer and Music Festival.

+Roke is mentioned in the lyrics of the cult 1980s indie song '(I Wish He Was Like) Michael Fish' by Rachel & Nicki and is depicted amongst the photos on the back of the record sleeve.